MicrosoftDocs/cpp-docs/docs/linux/connect-to-your-remote-linux-computer.md

 ## Supported SSH algorithms

 Starting in Visual Studio version 16.9, support for older, insecure SSH algorithms used to encrypt data and exchange keys, has been removed.
 Only the following algorithms are supported.
-The are supported for both client-to-server and server-to-client SSH communication:
+They are supported for both client-to-server and server-to-client SSH communication:

 |Algorithm type|Supported algorithms|
 |---|---|